neverstopbuilding/blog/src/_posts/2013-06-18-berkshelf.md

 #Coming up…
 Next time we will conclude our series by setting up final verification tests with a post on "Minitest" and making it part of our workflow process.

-{% c2a icon:"K" title:"Hungry for more?
-Get the Book!" action:"Check it out!" link:"https://leanpub.com/Chef-survival-guide?utm_source=nsb&utm_medium=blog&utm_campaign=Chef+Dependency+Management+with+Berkshelf" label:"Chef Survival Guide" %}
-This and future posts related to the build out of Chef Broiler Plate are  consolidated in "The Chef Survival Guide."
-The book includes more detail and examples.
-{% endc2a %}